Aims and Scope

 Anti-plagiarism Policy

-In order to guarantee the originality and high quality of the published articles, the journal follows the established procedures in its evaluation and is a member of the Crossref Similarity Check service.
-Similarity Check is an initiative established by CrossRef and iThenticate, whose aim is to provide publishers with professional support in preventing plagiarism and other forms of academic misconduct.
-A system is a high-quality tool for comparing documents against the largest database of academic content in the world, obtained from numerous publishers.
+To ensure the originality and high quality of published articles, the journal follows established procedures in its evaluation and is a member of the Crossref Similarity Check service.
+Similarity Check is an initiative established by CrossRef and iThenticate that aims to provide publishers with professional support in preventing plagiarism and other forms of academic misconduct.
+A system is a high-quality tool for comparing documents against the world's largest database of academic content, sourced from numerous publishers.

 Open Access Policy

-Society Register is an open access journal, with all articles are published under a Creative Commons license Attribution-NonCommercial 4.0 International.
+Society Register is an open-access journal, with all articles published under a Creative Commons license Attribution-NonCommercial 4.0 International.
 The publisher provides open access (CC BY-NC 4.0) to all journal content, following the principle that freely accessible research enhances and accelerates global scientific development and knowledge exchange.

-The editors encourage authors to submit articles published in the journal to open access repositories (the publisher's final version, VoR) as long as they provide a link to the journal's website and the DOI number of the article.
+The editors encourage authors to submit articles published in the journal to open-access repositories (the publisher's final version, VoR), provided they include a link to the journal's website and the article's DOI.

 Publication Fee